Lightstreamer/Lightstreamer-example-StockList-client-ember/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer JavaScript Client library version 6.0 or newer.
+- Compatible with Lightstreamer JavaScript Client library version 6.0 or newer (installation instructions for version 8.0 or newer).